kupresanin99/Project423/README.md

 	Training on micro might take ~ 10 hours.
 	All other steps running smoothly on micro, for what it's worth.

-**1. Clone the Master branch of this GitHub repo.
+**1. Clone the master branch of this GitHub repo.
 In terminal, cd into project directory.**

 **2. Create a conda environment, my_env = name of your new environment**